The road to an open WiFi

 unwanted access

-In the end, it seems clear that for the creation of a Guest WiFi network, a small access point is not the most appropriate solution.
-Or better, to be inappropriate is the access point as the only access control element.
-Therefore, the solution is to lift this device from the role of an access controller, but keep using it as a WiFi connection interface.
-So, no more passwords stored and no more access control.
-All those who wish to connect to the WiFi can do so, but before being able to surf the Internet, they must be authorized by a more robust, better manageable and upgradable system, not exposed to hacker attacks, with the task of choosing who can and who cannot connect.
-This system prompts the user to provide their credentials, verifies their validity, and then grants access based on a profile that defines some connection parameters, such as the maximum connection time, the maximum download size etc., and eventually forces the disconnection when one of these limits is exceeded.
+So, it's clear that a small access point is not the most suitable solution for creating a Guest WiFi network.
+Specifically, the access point alone as the access control element is inappropriate.
+The solution is to remove this device from the role of access controller and use it solely as a WiFi connection interface.
+Thus, no more passwords stored and no more access control at the access point level.
+Anyone can connect to the WiFi, but before accessing the Internet, they must be authorized by a more robust, manageable, and upgradable system that is not exposed to hacker attacks.
+This system prompts users to provide credentials, verifies them, and grants access based on a profile defining connection parameters, such as maximum connection time and download size, and disconnects users when limits are exceeded.
 This is the Captive Portal.

-Now, having moved the access control to another device, the Captive Portal allows you to safely remove the password from the access point.
-And there you go, what you have now is an open Guest WiFi network with a high level of security and manageability thanks to the Captive Portal.
-Moreover, the bridge located on the server or on the dedicated access point provides the necessary isolation of the corporate LAN from the guest devices, whose traffic is redirected to the Internet through a tunnel without any connection with the LAN.
+By moving access control to another device, the Captive Portal allows you to safely remove the password from the access point.
+This results in an open Guest WiFi network with high security and manageability, thanks to the Captive Portal.
+Additionally, the bridge on the server or dedicated access point ensures the necessary isolation of the corporate LAN from guest devices, redirecting guest traffic to the Internet through a tunnel without any connection to the LAN.

 Internet